darrenjkt/SEE-MTDA/README.md

 Please refer to `docs/DATASET_PREPARATION.md` instructions on downloading and preparing datasets.

 ## Usage
-In this section, we provide instructions specifically for the Baraja Spectrum-Scan™ dataset as an example of adoption to a novel industry lidar.
+In this section, we provide instructions specifically for the [Baraja Spectrum-Scan™](https://drive.google.com/file/d/16_azaVGiMVycGH799FX2RyRIWHrslU0R/view?usp=sharing) Dataset as an example of adoption to a novel industry lidar.
 Please modify the configuration files as necessary to train/test for different datasets.

 ### 1. SEE
 In this phase, we isolate the objects, create meshes and sample from them.
 Firstly, run the docker image as follows: